 Now that my own idea of heads on pikes on London Bridge and armed uprisings seems to have been dismissed out of hand (you lightweights!), it is both interesting and heartening to see some proper proposals coming forward.
 I am sure that to most sensible people, the thought of constitutional reform fills them with a kind of dread and horror, but I hope it is clear that if we don’t want to continue being lied to, killed and ripped off, there is little else for it.

 As I concur with the thought that wanting to achieve higher office should automatically disqualify you from it, I was interested to read proposals to use lots to select representatives in the House of Lords from two writers, Anthony Barnett and Peter Carty in their book ‘The Athenian Option’.
-Mr Barnett considers the expenses scandal and its implications in this article on Open Democracy:
+Mr Barnett considers the expenses scandal and its implications in an article on Open Democracy:

 You could smell their fear of losing their claim to leadership as the populace howled with derision.
 Yet they also played for time: we are on your side they said, like all good therapists.
 Now go back to your “real lives”…